Building a Business Intelligence Architecture at Aventine

 Results

-• Reduction in time spent by finance teams; increase in accuracy and usefulness of data
+• Reduced time spent by finance teams on report generation, increasing accuracy and usefulness of data.

 organization